 Know what!!!
 Mushrooms were once believed to the plant of immortality by the ancient Egyptians (4600 years ago).
 It was the food of royal family and commoners were denied of it.
 Even in the civilizations of Russia, China, Greece, Mexico and Latin America, the same ritual were practiced.
 Many assumed that the consumption of mushrooms can produce super-human strength, help in locating lost objects and make you reach the Gods.
 Initially, edible mushroom were used mainly in Chinese, European and Japanese cooking.
 But with the migration of mankind across the globe, every region had began to experiment with it.
 To my knowledge, I have been seeing the usage of mushroom in Indian cooking only from a decade back.
 If I am wrong, do correct me.

-Health benefits: They are rich source of fibres, thiamine, riboflavin, niacin, biotin, cobalamins, ascorbic acid,selenium, potassium and phosphorous.
+Health benefits of mushroom curry andhra style: They are rich source of fibres, thiamine, riboflavin, niacin, biotin, cobalamins, ascorbic acid,selenium, potassium and phosphorous.

 - Fresh mushroom would be firm, plump and would have a smooth appearance.